phuctm97/jxax/CONTRIBUTING.md

 people have filed, to add to our documentation, or to help out in any other way.
 All types of contributions are encouraged and valued. 💪🏻

+Adding an automation to JXAX is easy!
+See [quick instruction to add a command](#add-a-command).

 ## Create an issue

 Every contributions should start with an issue, creating an issue to: